MuhammadMannan/MuhammadMannan/README.md

 # Hi there 👋, my name is Muhammad

-I'm currently studying computer science at Bellevue College 🎓 with a focus in python 🐍
+I'm currently studying computer science at Bellevue College 🎓 with a focus in data analysis 📊📈

 ## Skills:
 - Python 🐍
+- SQL 👨🏻‍💻
 - HTML 🌐
 - CSS ✒
  ## What i'm up to